 In his final quarter at Bath he helped increase the reach by 30.5% and the share by another 25.9%.
 However as a result new management, along with the rest of the team, he decided it was time to move on and stepped away on January the 8th 2009.
 It was a fabulous 2 years with many fond memories.

 Ian was recruited in May 2006 to raise the profile of the breakfast show and to generate new revenue leads.
 They were looking for a dynamic presenter who was outgoing and warm, who wasn’t afraid to get ‘out there’.

 Ian helped tie up cross marketing deals with local businesses to push the show and reinforce the brand.
 In his time there the station saw a significant increase in RAJAR and the profile of the station rise.
 Ian walked on hot coals, spent a night in a haunted house and took part in the Star Voice challenge where his singing broke wine glasses.
 Shocking.
-Ultimately though, it was a bit arse and he left for a more rewarding gig.
+Ultimately though, though the offer of a lifetime came along and he left for a more rewarding gig.

 Isle of Wight Radio part 2

 Re -Recruited by Isle of Wight Radio to front up a new groove Sundy night show, The Sunday Sessions were born.
 Featuring top music including new releases and some old skool classic the music policy was irreverent and fresh.
 Throw into the mixing pot interviews with the likes of Derren Brown, M-People, Artful Dodger, Ken Dodd, Al Murray, Darth Vader and a bunch of moon walking astronauts including Buzz Aldrin, it was a winner.
 The Sunday Session progressed and added a Saturday session to the weekend which was a full on Dance music fest.